I moved to Portland in 1997 for heroin and art. A total Gus Van Sant cliché.

 The drive took us three or four days.
 My only vivid memory of the journey was from when I was drunk, although I don’t recall how we got alcohol when we were all minors.
 We pulled over in the desert at dusk.
 I pissed on dusty rocks, and a bearded dragon bolted across the dirt in front of me.

-We also stopped in Dallas, Texas, where we shoplifted food and makeup, and January almost got us caught.
+I vaguely recall we also stopped in Dallas, Texas, where we shoplifted food and makeup, and January almost got us caught.

 Lindsay’s house seemed promising, at first.
 The perpetually full, stank kitchen sink needed a desperate makeover, so I went to work.
 The least I could do as a gesture of gratitude for the hospitality.
 These people were absolute slobs, but I didn’t mind as long as I had a place to sleep.
 I scrubbed the dishes, even after meals that weren’t mine.
 If I didn’t, they’d all be crawling with maggots again.
 I tried hard not to complain and stayed constantly helpful instead.